 A large area of reeds and fishing pools, river, canal, worked gravel pit and mature reserve woodland.
 Cetti's Warbler, three woodpecker species, Nightingale, Little Ringed Plover plus typical wintering species.

 Fox and Hounds pit particularly well managed and observed.
 Huge additional expanse north and south of adjacent M4.
 Breeding terns and Redshanks, rare duck in winter (Great Northern Diver, Long-tailed Duck, Smew).

 Wraysbury and Horton Pits

-Numerous pits and wasteland encouraging a wide range of typical species which in recent years have included breeding Nightingales and Grasshopper Warblers, over-wintering Snipe, huge numbers of pre-roosting Parakeets (several thousand at their nearby main roost) and the aforementioned Smew in winter, often accompanied by Long-tailed, Ruddy and Goosander relatives.
+Numerous pits and wasteland encouraging a wide range of typical species which in recent years have included breeding Nightingales and Grasshopper Warblers, over-wintering Snipe, huge numbers of pre-roosting Parakeets (up to 2000 at their nearby roost opposite Slough Sewage Farm) and the aforementioned Smew in winter, often accompanied by Long-tailed, Ruddy and Goosander relatives.

 20 Burlsdon Way, Bracknell, Berks RG12 2PH

 Number of bird species: 319